ameistad/django-template/{{cookiecutter.repo_name}}/DEPLOY.md

 ## Deploying to Dokku
+Tested on [Digital Ocean](https://digitalocean.com) with Dokku 0.3.26 on Ubuntu 14.04.

 Optional alias to run all commands except postgresql install on the client side.
 Add this to start up script e.g .bash_profile or .bashrc.